Rothbury: 1993 armed robbery of the Rothbury Post Office

-Overnight on 23 and 24 August 1993, Rothbury experience another armed robbery.
-A gang of organized criminals robbed the Rothbury post office of £15,000 (≈ £30,000 in 2020) in cash, stamps and pension books.
-Armed with iron crowbars and dressed in camouflage and ski masks, they cut the telephone wires, blocked the main road with a stolen council van, and threatened local residents.
+Overnight on 23 and 24 August 1993, Rothbury experienced another armed robbery.
+An organised crime gang robbed the Rothbury post office of £15,000 (about £30,000 in 2020 money) in cash, stamps and pension books.
+Armed with iron crowbars and dressed in camouflage and ski masks, the robbers cut the telephone wires, blocked the main road with a stolen council van, and threatened local residents.

 The then MP for Rothbury, Liberal Democrat Alan Beith said the event showed rural communities like Rothbury needed extra police cover to fight organised crime.
-Detective Inspector John Hope, who lead the investigation, stated that too much of focus on cities leads to organized crime moving to rural villages.
+Detective Inspector John Hope, who led the investigation, stated that too much of focus on cities leads to organized crime moving to rural villages.
 He also said that improving roads to give better police access to rural villages would help decrease crime, and that the criminal justice system was failing to convict people, with criminals knowing they could escape punishment.